 European Committee of Social Rights

-The aim of the complaints procedure is to promote the implementation of rights secured under the charter.
-Finland has granted all civic organisations the right to issue collective complaints to the Committee.
+Finland has granted all non-governmental organisations the right to submit collective complaints to the Committee.

 Collective complaints provide organisations, such as the labour market participants and non-governmental organisations, with the right to submit complaints to the European Committee of Social Rights.
 An organisation can submit a collective complaint if it believes that the Charter was not sufficiently enforced by a member country that has ratified the protocol concerning complaints.
 Private individuals cannot submit complaints to the European Committee of Social Rights.

 The Committee consists of 15 independent and impartial members who are elected by the Council of Europe’s Committee of Ministers for a term of six years at a time.

 Jenna Uusitalo, Legal Adviser